hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 #BSUB -e %J.err       # File to which standard err will be written
 ```

+We are ready to run this script now:

 `$ bsub < trimmomatic_mov10.lsf`

 It is good practice to load the modules we plan to use at the beginning of the script.
 Therefore, if we run this script in the future, we don't have to worry about whether we have loaded all of the necessary modules prior to executing the script.